gatsbyjs/gatsby/docs/contributing/blog-and-website-contributions.md

 Here are some things to keep in mind when deciding where to contribute to Gatsby:

 - [Blog posts](#contributing-to-the-blog) work best for case studies and time-sensitive storytelling (see the [blog post format](#blog-post-format)).
-- [Docs](/contributing/docs-contributions/) are more evergreen and discoverable learning materials that go beyond any one case study or situation.
+- [Docs](/contributing/docs-contributions/) are more evergreen -- or continually relevant -- and discoverable learning materials that go beyond any one case study or situation.
 - [Website changes](#making-changes-to-the-website) that improve either of these are always welcome!

 ## Contributing to the blog